River of Love

 "River of Love" is a song written by Billy Burnette, Shawn Camp and Dennis Morgan, and recorded by American country music artist George Strait.
 It was released in November 2008 as the third single from the album Troubadour.
 The 87th single of his career, it is also his 80th Top Ten on the Billboard country charts, as well as his 44th and final Number One hit to date.

 Content

 "River of Love" is a moderate up-tempo, with steel-string acoustic guitar and pedal steel guitar accompaniment.
 Shawn Camp, Billy Burnette and Dennis Morgan, who wrote the song, all sing backing vocals on it as well.
 The lyrics use a river as a metaphor for love ("Let's go rollin' on the river of love").

 According to Country Weekly, Morgan had approached Camp with a melody in his mind.
 Camp then built on the melody by playing along with a ukulele that Cowboy Jack Clement had given him, when Burnette joined in on his own ukulele, and they came up with the line "river of love".
 According to Camp, "It was just such an infectious groove, and it just kind of rolled out.
 The whole song was just two chords and that lick."

+Personnel

+Credits are adapted from the liner notes of Troubadour.